BetoShiver/advanced-gallery-exam/README.md

 ### Step 2 - Image Actions
 Each image has three buttons that appear on mouse hover.
 You need to make them work.
 1. Delete: clicking the delete button should remove the image from the display.
 2. Rotate: each click should rotate the image by 90 degrees. -- Done
-3. Expand: clicking an image should display this image in a larger view.
+3. Expand: clicking an image should display this image in a larger view. --Done

 ### Step 3 - Gallery Actions
 1. Responsive:  the gallery adjusts the size of each image so that all the images will fit into the screen without margin.
 However, when the window is resized, the images are not fitted so well.
 Make sure the images are always adjusted to the window width.